• Skip to primary navigation

 If you're providing your plant with ideal growing conditions - adequate sunlight, water, and nutrients - then it will respond by growing taller.

-Although this plant doesn't require too much care, it will still take advantage of the situation and grow to its fullest potential.
+Although this plant doesn’t require much care, it will still take advantage of the situation and grow to its fullest potential.

 3. Overfertilizing The Plant